Paul Keegan (footballer, born 1984): Bohemians

 After leaving Drogheda, Keegan signed for Bohemians in January 2009 and slotted seamlessly into his favourite position of central midfield.
 His status at the club rapidly grew to such an extent that he captained the side when Owen Heary was absent.
 He claimed his first silverware for Bohs in the 2008/2009 season when they won the League of Ireland Cup, beating Waterford United 3–1 at the RSC.
 The success didn't end there though as Bohs subsequently won the first back-to-back titles in their 119-year history.

 During the 2010 season, Keegan was named captain for a League of Ireland XI that would play Manchester United in a friendly match at the newly opened Aviva Stadium.
 He was also named PFAI Chairman in November 2010 replacing Stephen Rice in the position.
 At the end of the 2010 season, with his future at Bohs in doubt due to financial difficulties at the club, he spent time on trial at Reading and Doncaster Rovers.

 Doncaster Rovers

-After impressing on trial at Doncaster, Keegan signed for the club on 17 January 2011.
+After impressing on trial at Doncaster Rovers, Keegan signed for the club on 17 January 2011, on a contract until the end of the season.
 In May 2012, Keegan was released by the club after the expiry of his contract.
 However, in an about turn by the club, on 17 July 2012, Keegan signed a new one-year deal with the South Yorkshire club.

 Following a successful season, and playing in pre-season friendlies, he signed another one-year deal on 25 July 2013.
 Keegan had a solid beginning to the season with 13 consecutive starts in League games after missing the first match, and then he picked up a hamstring injury preventing him training until January.

+On 28 August 2014, Keegan signed a new three-year contract with Doncaster.